cdqu/cdqu.github.io/_posts/2023-11-03-Inverse-discrete-algebraic-Riccati-equation.md

 vec(\overline{Q'})=\alpha \cdot vec(\overline{Q}), vec(\overline{H'}) =\alpha \cdot vec(\overline{H}), vec(\overline{R'^{-1}}) =\frac{1}{\alpha} \cdot vec(\overline{R^{-1}}).
 $$

-Please refer to my preprint paper for detailed proof.
 Here we provide the following theorem. $m,n$ are the dimension of input and state vector.
 >**Theorem 1** If the control horizon is set as $N < \frac{mn(n+1)(m+1)}{2}$, the true weight parameters $H,Q,R$ of the control objective will never be identified accurately, which can be utilized in preserving the system's intention.

 *If you are interested in IOC-LQR and this I-DARE problem, I also suggest to read [H. Zhang](https://www.sciencedirect.com/science/article/pii/S0005109819304546) (infer R) and [C. Yu](https://www.sciencedirect.com/science/article/pii/S0005109821001564) (infer Q,R).*